How to create a Collaborative Course

 Connect teachers and students from Unite! to learn collaboratively online.

-Teachers work together to design and implement an online courses.
+Teachers work together to design and implement an online course.

-Students can engage in intercultural learning and to network internationally from home.
+Students can engage in intercultural learning and network internationally from home.

 When creating a Collaborative Course, keep in mind that...